kelsey8820/B18-RestAssuredProject/src/test/java/day13/Day18.md

 * Authentication :
   * Telling the system who you are , proving the identity against who you say you are.
 * Authorization :
-  * Things you can do according to who are, The permission attacted to your identity.
+  * Things you can do according to who you are, The permission attached to your identity.

 ### Few ways of making authorized request
   - Basic Auth
-    - providing username and papssword along with each request.
+    - providing username and password along with each request.
     - For example
       - The spartan app with basic auth
       - if username and password not provided we will get 401
       - Github API also support basic auth
-      - It also support providing token instead of password by generating the personal token by logging into your account and clicking on this [link](https://github.com/settings/tokens)
+      - It also supports providing token instead of password by generating the personal token by logging into your account and clicking on this [link](https://github.com/settings/tokens)

   - API Keys
     - A token provided by the api vendor , to identify who you are and track your usage and authorize the requests